List of power stations in Colorado

 This is a list of electric power generation stations in the U.S. state of Colorado, sorted by type and name.
-As of December 2022, Colorado has a total summer capacity of 18,084 MW through all of its power plants, and a year long net generation in 2022 of 58,407 GWh.
-In 2024 the electrical energy generation mix was 30.4% natural gas, 30% wind, 28.1% coal, 8.4% solar, 2.9% hydroelectric, and 0.1% biomass.
+In 2024, Colorado has a total summer capacity of 19.8 GW through all of its power plants, and net generation of 58,798 GWh.
+In 2025 the electrical energy generation mix was 31.9% natural gas, 30.2% wind, 24.7% coal, 9.8% solar, 3.3% hydroelectric, and 0.1% biomass.

-Small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 2,036 GWh to Colorado's electricity grid in 2024.
+Small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 2,233 GWh to Colorado's electricity grid in 2025.
 This compares as about 40 percent of the amount generated by the state's utility-scale photovoltaic plants.
 In 2004, Colorado became the first state with a voter-approved renewable portfolio standard (RPS).
 The RPS requires 30% of electricity sold by investor-owned utilities to come from renewable energy sources by 2020, with 3% from distributed generation.

 Wind turbines on Colorado's high eastern plains are productive year-round and continued to proliferate in 2021.
 Coal has been undergoing replacement with natural gas and renewables in the state's electricity portfolio.
 Half of the coal mined in Colorado was exported in 2019, and extraction of the states's oil and gas reserves increased to record-high levels.

 As coal power plants are closed and some new solar projects delayed, a 270 MW shortfall was projected for the 2024 peak summer load.